An Advance WordPress User Login Plugin

 The Login Form Card

-Login form card has always been pinned to the first position, ahead of registration and contact forms.
+“All Forms’ section of our WordPress user login plugin displays both prebuilt and user created forms.
+Login form card has always been pinned to the first position, ahead of WordPress registration forms.
 But beside displaying plugin’s login form shortcode, it has offered little.
 We have changed that.
 While hovering cursor above it, you will notice two familiar links.
 Login form now has its own Dashboard and Fields pages.
 We’ll start with the dashboard.

 A. The Login Form Dashboard